 It does, and the current run-up in stocks is very positive for the economy.
 Here's why:

 Since banks use leverage, equity funds will allow banks to generate new loans in the multiple of 15-20 times of issued equity.
 Of course, banks have to be willing to lend and consumers/corporations will need to be willing to borrow, but that is a different story.
+We think of corporate management as rational, numbers-driven individuals, and some of them may be all that.
+But they are still just well-paid, well-dressed and well-spoken members of that species that we call humans.
+As such, they are susceptible to the pressures and influences of their external environment.Â

 The stock market has great influence on their decisions.
 The recent stock market rise made them question how much downsizing they really want to do.
 In other words, in the absence of the stock market's positive influence, management possibly would have been laying off more people that they’ll be actually laying off.

 These employed consumers are feeling better about their future and may actually start spending money.
-(Those who are unemployed are unlikely to change their behavior, as the job market is very tough.)
-I don’t think we should expect a repeat of the 2000-2007 spending spree, but maybe they’ll start putting butter on the popcorn when they watch DVDs at home.
+(Those who are unemployed are unlikely to change their behavior, as the job market is very tough.)Â I don’t think we should expect a repeat of the 2000-2007 spending spree, but maybe they’ll start putting butter on the popcorn when they watch DVDs at home.

 George Soros has a name for what I described above; he calls it reflexivity.
 To me it just sounds like a self-fulfilling prophecy – stocks go up because the economy is expected to do better, the economy does better because stocks went up.
-Of course, everything I said works the other direction, too.
+Of course, everything I said works the other direction, too.Â

 Microsoft – What a Week

 “A motion sensing device that allows you to control video games and Xbox 360 menus with your body instead of a peripheral controller.
-Natal gives you voice and full-body motion control over your on-screen avatar using an RGB camera, depth sensor, multi-array microphone, and custom processor running proprietary software.” --PC World
+Natal gives you voice and full-body motion control over your on-screen avatar using an RGB camera, depth sensor, multi-array microphone, and custom processor running proprietary software.” --PC WorldÂ

-Take a look at this incredible video.
+Take a look at this incredible video

 Finally, in my article I said “it is believed by many that creativity retired with Bill Gates”.
 In response to that I received a lot of emails saying that Microsoft never had any creativity as it never had an original product.
 It just copied products created by someone else and then improved and marketed the hell out of them.
-It is very true, even the original DOS, the one that MSFT sold to IBM (IBM) was originally created by someone else.
+It is very true, even the original DOS, the one that MSFT sold to IBM (IBM, Financial) was originally created by someone else.
 But copying requires creativity too, otherwise why would anybody buy your product instead of the competition.
 Think about WordPerfect for example.
 It was a dominant product at the time.
 MSFT created Word which is a replica of WordPerfect, but a much superior replica.

 Payday loans